SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/deprecation.md

 ## What do I need to do?

-Before **May 15, 2025**, please migrate any Real Time Scheduled Searches to either Monitors or reduce its frequency to the minimum frequency of 15m.
+Before **May 15, 2025**, please migrate any Real-Time Scheduled Searches to either Monitors or reduce its frequency to the minimum frequency of 15m.

+### Can I imported a scheduled search into a monitor?

+No. Because the JSON formatting of Scheduled Searches diffs from monitors, you'll need to create a monitor manually from the Search UI for your real-time use cases.

 If you have any questions, please reach out to your account team or open a [Support ticket](https://support.sumologic.com/support/s/).